 Dr. Zitko first began thinking seriously about her future career when she attended a pharmacy summer camp in high school.
 She did pharmaceutical calculations, made soap and hand sanitizer in a compounding lab, and toured a hospital and community pharmacy.
 Afterwards, she became a part-time technician at a local community pharmacy – a job that confirmed her passion for pharmacy.

 Following that residency, Dr. Zitko stayed in ambulatory care and today practices as an ambulatory care clinical pharmacist at Trinity Medical Associates in Knoxville.
 There, she manages chronic disease states and runs an anticoagulation service through a collaborative pharmacy practice agreement.
 On a daily basis, she develops and communicates healthcare recommendations for patients as well as educates them on healthcare concerns.
-“I have that same type of longitudinal relationship with my patients as I did in retail – which is one of my favorite things about what I do – but I have a little more autonomy with them,” she explains.
+“I have that same type of longitudinal relationship with my patients as I did in community practice – which is one of my favorite things about what I do – but I have a little more autonomy with them,” she explains.
 “I manage a lot of their medication related issues.
 I get to take a lot of time with them to talk about their medicines and problem-solve for anything that may be going on.”

 “Most new student pharmacists don’t have a lot of experience yet and that’s how I was coming into pharmacy school,” she reflects.
-“They know that there are retail and hospital pharmacies but nothing besides that.
+“They know that there are community practice and hospital pharmacies but nothing besides that.
 I love bringing in my experiences to help expose them to the incredible options that are out there.”

 At Trinity Medical Associates, Dr. Zitko also serves a preceptor for South College Pharmacy students doing an ambulatory care rotation and for those doing a community practice residency.
 “Students gain experience with ambulatory care and see firsthand how I impact patients and how I work within my clinic and my team,” she shares.